scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

       computation task.
 As a general rule:

    a.
 If the encrypted message serves as input to an immediate
-         transaction which does not have any other inputs stored encrypted in state, invoke to the Enigma Contract using web3.
+         transaction that does not have any other inputs stored encrypted in state, invoke to the Enigma Contract using web3.

    b.
 If the encrypted message must be stored for later or serve as an
-         input to an immediate transaction along with other inputs stored encrypted in the state, use the Dapp contract to broker the transaction.
+         input to an immediate transaction along with other inputs stored encrypted in the state, use the dApp contract to broker the transaction.

-6. If the message must be used as input for future computation tasks, it can be stored as an attribute of the Dapp contract.
-In this case, the Dapp can use web3 to invoke a transaction function -- *foo(encryptedData)* in the diagram.
-We assume that *foo* contains the instructions required to store the encrypted data in the Dapp contract.
+6. If the message must be used as input for future computation tasks, it can be stored as an attribute of the dApp contract.
+In this case, the dApp can use web3 to invoke a transaction function -- *foo(encryptedData)* in the diagram.
+We assume that *foo* contains the instructions required to store the encrypted data in the dApp contract.

 This `Cryptography